Five Best Practices for Remote Work Social Wellness- A cheatsheet from a former teacher!

 Greet your coworkers

 When you arrive at the office you normally say hello, why stop that practice now?
 It’s simple and easy to say “hi” or “good morning” when you arrive in the video call or open your Slack.
-Not only is it friendly, it marks the beginning of your work day.
+Not only is it friendly, but it also marks the beginning of your workday.

 Share (some) personal information

 Share a picture of your cat, talk about your favorite new recipe, and mention how your kids are distracting you.
 These things make you a relatable human being.

 This is not wasted time.
 The coworkers that I have friendly relationships with are my go-to people when I’m stressed and need support, but also when I’m excited and want some feedback on a new idea.
 Together we form an excellent team.

 Panion Communities is an easy way for teams to share personal information and browse profiles to learn new things about their coworkers.
 We can also chat about random things on a platform that is totally separate from our productivity tools.

 Remember that your coworkers don’t need to know EVERYTHING about you.
 Think first, if it’s really necessary to share that picture of your friend’s brother’s co-worker's new baby.
 What can you share that showcases your individuality and might bring value to others?